syrusua-t/Contrastive-PGD-Attack/README.md

 4. Once you have a working Wav2Vec2.0 model compatible with robust_speech, which takes a slight training process, you are good to replicate our experiment.

-5. You should place the utils folder inside site-package of your python
+5. You should place the ucontrastive_pgd folder inside site-package of your python

-6. You should replace the pgd attack site-packages/robust_speech/robust_speech/adversarial/attacks/pgd.py with our pgd file.
+6. You should replace the pgd attack site-packages/robust_speech/robust_speech/adversarial/attacks/pgd.py with our pgd file within pgd attack folder.
 This is a file that contains our new loss function.